Election-Tech-Initiative/electionguard/docs/overview/Roadmap.md

 2020 taught many lessons.

 The first half of the year saw a successful [Fulton, WI Election Pilot][fulton-wi-election-pilot] with [VotingWorks][voting-works] and [InfernoRed][infernored].
-Subsequent to the election the [Python](https://github.com/microsoft/electionguard-python) repo was released as a new reference implementation.
+Subsequent to the election the [Python][election-guard-python-source] repo was released as a new reference implementation.

-In the [second half of the year](https://blogs.microsoft.com/on-the-issues/2020/12/04/electionguard-2020-elections-security-pilot/), responding to COVID led to the development of a remote voting app with [InfernoRed][infernored], [Markup][markup], and the US House Democratic Caucus to enable representatives to [vote by secret ballot safely, securely, and remotely for Caucus leadership positions][dems-virtual-leadership-election].
+In the [second half of the year][election-guard-security-pilot], responding to COVID led to the development of a remote voting app with [InfernoRed][infernored], [Markup][markup], and the US House Democratic Caucus to enable representatives to [vote by secret ballot safely, securely, and remotely for Caucus leadership positions][dems-virtual-leadership-election].

 In a further collaborate with VotingWorks, Rice University professor Dan Wallach contributed an integration with [Arlo][arlo] to enable ElectionGuard to provide the "back end" for [Inyo County's Risk-limiting Audit of the November 3 election][inyo-risk-limiting-audit].

-Last and definitely not least, the [first independent verifiers were developed and published][election-guard-index].
+Last and definitely not least, the [first independent verifiers were developed and published][election-guard-contribute].

 ## 2020 Roadmap